New Hollywood: Interpretations on defining the movement

 For Peter Biskind, the new wave was foreshadowed by Bonnie and Clyde and began in earnest with Easy Rider.
 Biskind's book Easy Riders, Raging Bulls argues that the New Hollywood movement marked a significant shift towards independently produced and innovative works by a new wave of directors, but that this shift began to reverse itself when the commercial success of Jaws and Star Wars led to the realization by studios of the importance of blockbusters, advertising and control over production (even though the success of The Godfather was said to be the precursor to the blockbuster phenomenon).

 Writing in 1968, critic Pauline Kael argued that the importance of The Graduate was in its social significance in relation to a new young audience, and the role of mass media, rather than any artistic aspects.
 Kael argued that college students identifying with The Graduate were not too different from audiences identifying with characters in dramas of the previous decade.
+She also compared this era of cinema to "tangled, bitter flowering of American letters in the 1850s".

+Filmmaker Quentin Tarantino identified in his 2022 book Cinema Speculation that:

+"regular moviegoers were becoming weary of modern American movies.
+The darkness, the drug use, the embrace of sensation-the violence, the sex, and the sexual violence.
+But even more than that, they became weary of the anti-everything cynicism...
+Was everything a bummer?
+Was everything a drag?
+Was every movie about some guy with problems?"

 In 1980, film historian/scholar Robert P. Kolker examined New Hollywood film directors in his book A Cinema of Loneliness: Penn, Kubrick, Coppola, Scorsese, Altman, and how their films influenced American society of the 1960s and 1970s.
 Kolker observed that "for all the challenge and adventure, their films speak to a continual impotence in the world, an inability to change and to create change."

 John Belton points to the changing demographic to even younger, more conservative audiences in the mid 1970s (50% aged 12–20) and the move to less politically subversive themes in mainstream cinema, as did Thomas Schatz, who saw the mid- to late 1970s as the decline of the art cinema movement as a significant industry force with its peak in 1974–75 with Nashville and Chinatown.